LESSER KNOWN ACTORS - NAKAMURA

 Notes

 [1] There were two zamoto at the Naka no Shibai, Mimasu Daigorô I and Nakamura Utaemon I, and there were two kaomise dramas produced in this theater.
-Nakamura Utaemon I produced the first drama and Mimasu Daigorô I produced the second drama.
+Nakamura Utaemon I produced the two dramas and Mimasu Daigorô I produced only the second drama.
 The two dramas had a different casting but used the same title "Ôzatsuki Shuen no Kachidoki".

 [2] These 1953 Kabuki programs celebrated also the shûmei of Nakamura Shibajaku VI, Nakamura Kashô II and Nakamura Tokiju.